just-signal

 Tool Definition Quality

-Each tool targets a distinct function: auditing signals, fetching live quotes, listing reports, and publishing reports.
-No overlap in purpose.
+Each tool has a clearly distinct purpose: getting panel grades, auditing past signals, fetching live quotes, listing reports, and publishing reports.
+No overlaps or ambiguity.

 Available Tools